Summary

 Tips for Writing Effective Prompts

 Always specify the audience.
-A presentation for engineers looks completely different from one for investors.
-Telling Claude who will be in the room changes the vocabulary, the level of detail, and the persuasion strategy.
+A presentation for engineers differs substantially from one for investors.
+Telling Claude who will be in the room shapes vocabulary, level of detail, and persuasion strategy.

 State the number of slides.
-Without a target, Claude might give you 8 slides or 30.
-Be explicit: “Create exactly 12 slides.”
+Without an explicit target, Claude may produce eight slides or thirty.
+Specify clearly, for example “Create exactly 12 slides.”

 Define the tone.
-“Professional but approachable” produces different results from “formal and data-heavy” or “energetic and startup-y.”
-A few adjectives go a long way.
+“Professional but approachable” yields different results from “formal and data-heavy” or “energetic and startup-oriented.”
+A few adjectives provide useful direction.

 Include real data.
-The biggest difference between a generic AI deck and a useful one is real numbers.
-Feed Claude your actual metrics, and the presentation becomes immediately actionable.
+The principal difference between a generic AI deck and a useful one is the presence of real numbers.
+Supplying actual metrics renders the resulting presentation immediately actionable.

 Request speaker notes.
-Even if you know the material, having talking points saves preparation time.
-Ask for “detailed speaker notes with timing estimates for each slide.”
+Even when the material is familiar, talking points reduce preparation time.
+A useful request is “detailed speaker notes with timing estimates for each slide.”

 Specify design constraints.
-Brand colors, preferred fonts, layout preferences (minimal vs. data-dense), and whether you want a light or dark theme.
+Brand colours, preferred fonts, layout preferences (minimal compared with data-dense), and a light or dark theme should be stated.

-Mention what to exclude.
-“No clip art.
-No stock photo cliches.
-No slides with more than 20 words.”
-Constraints often improve output quality more than additive instructions.
+Indicate what to exclude.
+Constraints such as “No clip art.
+No stock photo clichés.
+No slides with more than 20 words.” often improve output quality more effectively than additive instructions.

-Comparison: Claude Cowork vs Other AI Presentation Tools
+Comparison: Claude Cowork and Other AI Presentation Tools

 | Feature | Claude Cowork | Microsoft Copilot | Gamma.app | Beautiful.ai | SlidesGPT |